kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 - [git](https://git-scm.com/downloads) - chances are you already have this installed
 - [virtualbox](https://www.virtualbox.org/wiki/Downloads) - Dependency for the minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) software
 - [vagrant](https://www.vagrantup.com/downloads.html) - only needed in a few topics

-This above are general purpose and as opposed to Kubernetes specific software.
-So I'm not going to dwell on how to use them.

-However the following are the main kubernetes software that you need to install.

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

+Most of these are general purpose tools used for software development.
+The only exception being the last 2, kubectl and minikube, these 2 are Kubernetes specific.

-Argubly the easiest way to install these software on a Mac is with [brew](https://brew.sh/), which itself needs to be installed.
+Probably the easiest way to install these software on a Mac is with [brew](https://brew.sh/), which itself needs to be installed.
 Here's an example:

 ```bash
 brew update